ransomw/movie-time/README.md

 developed with python 3.5.1 and node 5.5.0.
 [pyenv](https://github.com/yyuu/pyenv) and [nvm](https://github.com/creationix/nvm) are useful for managing these runtimes.

+test expects a [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) executable on the system's path

 ##### install

 * `pip install -r requirements.txt`